 It's vital that we identify prime redevelopment districts if we want to meet our Comp Plan goals.
 Through districts, the city can run time-consuming state-mandated processes like California Environmental Quality Act (CEQA) reviews just once.
 We can plan and pay for impacts in districts.
-We need to quickly identify which districts have parcels and developers that are ready, willing and able to act at scale, and move aggressively to prioritize development in those districts.
+We need to quickly to identify which districts have parcels and developers that are ready, willing and able to act at scale, and move aggressively to prioritize development in those districts.

 The San Francisco Planning Commission reports that 75% of the city's new housing units are in the SOMA and Downtown districts.
 Their big successes are large buildings on large lots in repurposed commercial and industrial districts while San Francisco's traditional residential districts have produced very few units.